c-txt/c-txt.github.io/page/gleaned/Peters-Keys-and-the-Baptism-of-the-Spirit.md

 The questions that confronted me led me to examine whether the verse they used is the norm for the salvation of the Christian today?
 Is the order mentioned, important?
 Does the Christian today receive the gift of the Holy Spirit only after repentance and water baptism?

 As I explored these questions, I discovered that wrong application and understanding of the context of this verse has given rise to widespread confusions among Christians.
-These included the ideas of baptismal regeneration and seeking for further ecstatic spiritual experiences as the norm after water baptism.
+These included the ideas such as baptismal regeneration and seeking for ecstatic spiritual experiences as the norm after water baptism.

-What I also discovered was that the key to really understanding this verse, could be found through the keys the Lord gave to Peter.
+What I also discovered was that the key to really understanding this verse, could be found through the "keys" promise the Lord gave to Peter.

->I will give you the keys of the kingdom of heaven, and whatever you bind on earth shall be bound in heaven, and whatever you loose on earth shall be loosed in heaven.”
+>I will give you the keys of the kingdom of heaven, ...”
 Matthew 16:19

 As this promise indicated and as we shall see, Peter was to be a key player in opening up the gospel message of the kingdom of heaven.